-To send flowers in memory of Merlin F. Baur, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Merlin F. Baur, please visit our Heartfelt Sympathies Store.

 He was born Dec.
 16, 1925, in the town of Emmet, the son of the late Leo and Frances (Martin) Baur.
 He married Dolores Wilger on July 22, 1950, in Marathon.
 She survives.

 Merlin graduated from Mosinee High School in 1944.
 He was assigned to the 23rd Tank Battalion of the 12th Armored Division in Germany during WWII.
 He participated in the Honor Flight to Washington, D.C. in 2011.
 After his discharge from the Army, he married the love of his life, Dolores, who he cherished and they celebrated 69 years of marriage this year.
 For 43 years, he was employed as a locomotive brakeman/engineer at the Mosinee Paper Mill.
 He also worked part-time in the 1960’s as a police officer and fire fighter for the City of Mosinee.